All Products

 IMAGE_REPOSITORY=<IMAGE-REPOSITORY> # The image name, such as apache/celeborn.

 IMAGE_TAG=${CELEBORN_VERSION} # The image tag.
-In this example, a label that indicates the Celeborn release version is added.
+Uses the Celeborn version by default.

 wget https://downloads.apache.org/celeborn/celeborn-${CELEBORN_VERSION}/apache-celeborn-${CELEBORN_VERSION}-bin.tgz